ArnavGuupta/PythonOOPS/README.md

-This code is about OOPS (object oriented programming) and uses inheritance method to produce results as written in the code
+This code is about OOPS (object oriented programming) which uses inheritance method to produce results as written in the code